Retiring in NC

 Your Chance of Becoming a Victim of Property Crime | Your Chance of Becoming a Victim of Violent Crime |

-One in 48 | One in 247 |
+One in 48 | One in 256 |

 There are also four international airports in the state for retirees who want to travel and see the world.
 These airports are the Raleigh-Durham International Airport, Charlotte-Douglas International Airport, Piedmont Triad International Airport, and Wilmington International Airport.

 Some of the best neighborhoods in Raleigh and the state are golf communities that offer affordable tee times.
-Whether you are an experienced golfer or just learning to play, most courses offer challenging and fun play for all levels.
+Whether you are an experienced golfer or just learning to play, most courses provide challenging and fun play for all levels.

 Pinehurst Resort is located in North Carolina and is almost an hour and a half drive southwest of Raleigh.
-Pinehurst is notorious for its golf and is home to the famous course Pinehurst No. 2, which Donald Ross designed and is where the U.S. Open Championship will occur in June 2024.
+Pinehurst is notorious for its golf and is home to the famous course Pinehurst No. 2, which Donald Ross designed, and is where the U.S. Open Championship will occur in June 2024.

 North Carolina offers a vibrant arts and cultural scene, as seen through its many museums and art galleries scattered around the state.
-If you are going to retire, then you need to make sure that you will have things to do and will find ways to enjoy it.
+If you are going to retire, then you need to make sure that you will have things to do and will find ways to enjoy them.

 No matter what city in the state you decide to call home, retirees can enjoy film festivals, live music, theater productions, dance performances, and orchestra productions.
 There are also many volunteering opportunities available to get involved in the community.